t-mart/wap/docs/why.rst

 ********************************************************************************

 `packager`_ allows you to define ``externals`` in its configuration file.
-These are links to source code repositories.
+These are links to source code repositories that are downloaded into your project when you build it.
 This is bad for a few reasons:

 - Source code repositories are not released software.
 That is not their purpose.
 Source code repositories are filled with all sorts of things like READMEs and ``.gitignore`` files